LaunchCodeEducation/data-analysis/src/chapters/functions/function-input.rst

 Earlier in this chapter, we used the image of the :ref:`function machine <function-machine>`, noting that the machine takes *input* and provides *output*.
-Let's take a closer look at what we send in and what we get out of a function.
+Let's take a closer look at what we send in to the function.

 Arguments and Parameters
 ------------------------